 See Jury Instructions Committee of the Ninth Circuit, A Manual on Jury Trial Procedures § 5.1.B (2013).

 Members of the jury, you have advised that you have been unable to agree upon a verdict in this case.
 I have decided to suggest a few thoughts to you.

 As jurors, you have a duty to discuss the case with one another and to deliberate in an effort to reach a unanimous verdict if each of you can do so without violating your individual judgment and conscience.
-Each of you must decide the case for yourself, but only after you consider the evidence impartially with your fellow jurors.
-During your deliberations, you should not hesitate to reexamine your own views and change your opinion if you become persuaded that it is wrong.
-However, you should not change an honest belief as to the weight or effect of the evidence solely because of the opinions of your fellow jurors or for the mere purpose of returning a verdict.
+Each of you must decide the case for yourself, but only after you consider the evidence impartially with the other jurors.
+During your deliberations, you should not be unwilling to reexamine your own views and change your opinion if you become persuaded that it is wrong.
+However, you should not change an honest belief as to the weight or effect of the evidence solely because of the opinions of the other jurors or for the mere purpose of returning a verdict.